jordanallybrown/frontendmentor/README.md

 # Frontend Mentor Challenges

 These are my solutions to the Frontend Mentor challenges.
-Frontend Mentor offers web design mockups for developers to practice translating static designs into interactive websites.
+Frontend Mentor is a website that provides web design mockups for developers to practice translating static designs into interactive websites.

 ## Purpose